enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 ..Edit if we are to discontinue FTP, following resolution of meeting about continuation of this service.
 ENA FTP
 -------
-Alternatively assembled/annotated sequence files our distributed daily to the `ENA FTP service <http://ftp.ebi.ac.uk/pub/databases/ena/sequence/>`_.

 The release folders, for example the sequence release folder (http://ftp.ebi.ac.uk/pub/databases/ena/sequence/release/) will contain the final release 143 made in March 2020.

-..how to download distributed files, if we continue this service.
-..mention aspera download as alternative for large downloads as more stable?
+No further FTP releases will be made after release 143.

 ENA Browser
 -----------